-Analogously, when a skin temperature calculation is required, as in the aforementioned method of evaluating the relative accuracies of the NWP-provided T_s and the value of T_s calculated from the ABI TOA clear sky radiance, L{TOA} , the profile is used and accessed in a similar manner.
+Analogously, when a skin temperature calculation is required, as in the aforementioned method of evaluating the relative accuracies of the NWP-provided T_s and the value of T_s calculated from the VIIRS TOA clear sky radiance, L{TOA} , the profile is used and accessed in a similar manner.
 The derivation of T_s from L{TOA} requires "moving" that quantity to the surface.
 Fortunately, the impact of a cloud does not need to be considered as this is a clear sky calculation, so the total atmospheric radiance, L{atm} , and total atmospheric transmittance, t{atm} , is all that is needed to account for the atmosphere.
 Those quantites, as previously mentioned, are obtained from the radiance and transmittance profiles at the surface level since they are stored cumulative downward.
 So, instead of "adding" the atmospheric effects as in the computation of below-cloud radiance, this computation "removes" the impact of the atmosphere to obtain quantities at the surface.
 In other words, the calculated T_s is B^{-1} { $[(L{TOA} - L{atm}) / t{atm}] / \varepsilon_s$ } where B^{-1} is the inverse planck function.

 As mentioned in 2.1, NCOMP is responsible for calculating COD, CPS, LWP and IWP at night and when 82° < solar zenith angle and < 90° , but for the latter in a qualitative sense only.
-In twilight conditions the same technique as described above is utilized, but at its current level of maturity, only the 11.2- and 12.3- μ m ABI channels are used due to the complicating factor of modeling the reflected solar radiation in the 3.9 μ m measurements.
-The computations and logic are all identical, but Equation (11) reduces to and all calculations related to the 3.9- μ m channel are eliminated.
-NASA Langley does employ the 3-channel technique for twilight angles in its operational and research retrievals, but in the GOES-R framework the additional overhead and coding intricacies attributable to including look-up tables for simulating the reflected portion of the 3.9 μ m radiances was judged to be unnecessary for qualitative-only results.
-Should the GOES-R
+In twilight conditions the same technique as described above is utilized, but at its current level of maturity, only the 10.8- and 12.0- μ m VIIRS channels are used due to the complicating factor of modeling the reflected solar radiation in the 3.7 μ m measurements.
+The computations and logic are all identical, but Equation (11) reduces to and all calculations related to the 3.7- μ m channel are eliminated.
+NASA Langley does employ the 3-channel technique for twilight angles in its operational and research retrievals, but in the GOES-R framework the additional overhead and coding intricacies attributable to including look-up tables for simulating the reflected portion of the 3.7 μm radiances was judged to be unnecessary for qualitative-only results.
+Should the GOES-R AIT desire quantitative results during twilight in the future, NASA Langley can provide these items, hence increasing the accuracy of twilight NCOMP retrievals.

-$$E(r_e) = [(T'{11.2} - T'{12.3}) - (T{11.2} - T{12.3})]^2$$ (15)
+$$E(r_e) = [(T'{10.8} - T'{12.0}) - (T{10.8} - T{12.0})]^2$$ (15)